Podagra

 Q: What does a podagra attack feel like?

-A: Podagra typically comes on suddenly, often with a few hours and often at night, thought to be because this is when the body temperature lowers.
-The toe or foot becomes swollen, red, hot and can be very painful.
+A: Podagra typically comes on suddenly, often within a few hours and often at night, thought to be because this is when the body temperature lowers.
+The toe or foot becomes swollen, red, hot, and can be very painful.
 Sometimes a person will also experience fever and fatigue.
 The attack usually gets better within three days, but may not completely resolve for several weeks.

 Q: Is heat good for gout?